AdobeDocs/id-service.en/help/implementation-guides/ecid-implement-with-launch.md

 ---
-description: Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.
+description: tags is the primary tool used to set up, deploy, and integrate the Visitor ID Service with your other CX Enterprise solutions.
-title: Implement with Launch
+title: Implement with Data Collection tags
 feature-set: Experience Cloud Services
 feature: TK421
 exl-id: cf197fde-3b93-4578-b24e-2db5633f043c